WestDRI/wgpages/content/pythonhpc.md

 print(total)
 ```

-This takes 9.403s.
+This takes 9.403 seconds.

 With `multiprocess` we would be inclined to use `sum(pool.map(combined, range(1,n+1))))`.
 Unfortunately,
 `pool.map()` returns a list, and with $10^8$ input integers it will return a $10^8$-element list, processing
 and summing which will take a long time ...
-(85s in my tests).
-Simply put, lists perform poorly in Python.
+(85 seconds in my tests).
+Simply put, lists perform poorly in
+Python.

 How do we speed it up?